 Additional reasons for clemency are from news accounts on file with DPIC.

-1. In 1994, Earl Washington's death sentence was commuted to life with the possibility of parole by then-Governor Wilder.
-In 2000, DNA tests confirmed Earl Washington's innocence, and he was granted an absolute pardon by Virginia Governor Jim Gilmore.
+1. In 1994, Earl Washington's death sentence was commuted to life with the possibility of parole by then-Governor Douglas Wilder.
+On October 2, 2000, DNA tests confirmed Washington's innocence, and he was granted an absolute pardon by Governor Jim Gilmore.
+In July 2007, Governor Tim Kaine signed a second pardon granting Washington an unconditional exoneration.

-NOTE: There have also been a number of technical commutations granted for judicial expediency, rather than for humanitarian reasons.
+NOTE: There have also been a number of reductions of sentence granted for judicial expediency, rather than for humanitarian reasons.
 (See Radelet & Zsembik, above.)
 Judicial expediency includes cases in which a person's death sentence is overturned by the courts and state law requires that the entire trial, including guilt or innocence, be done over again if a death sentence is being sought.
 Rather than go through a complete re-trial, the state sometimes asks that the death sentence be reduced to a life sentence.
-These sentence reductions for the state's convenience are not counted among the clemencies for humanitarian reasons, which refer to the normal use of this term.
-Texas, for example, has granted a number of recent commutations in the wake of the U.S. Supreme Court rulings barring the execution of juveniles and of defendants with "mental retardation".
+In other instances, Governors have issued commutations to resentence former death-row prisoners to life following court declarations that the state's death-penalty statute is unconstitutional or to comply with U.S. Supreme Court rulings barring the execution of juveniles or defendants with "intellectual disability."
+Grants of clemency on these grounds are not included in the list above.
+In addition, judicial reductions in a death sentence are sometimes described in lay terms as "commutations," but they are not acts of clemency.
+Clemency as described on this page refers solely to an action of the executive branch that either commutes a prisoner's death sentence on humanitarian grounds or pardons the prisoner for the murder charges that led to his or her death sentence.

 |States In Which the Governor Has Sole Authority (13)|